ppolewicz/ant-colony/README.md

 # ant-colony

-Ant colony simulator for the purpose of artificial inteligence course.
+Ant colony simulator made for the purpose of artificial inteligence course.
-World generators, simulators, vizualizers, model classes and an example ant have been released here, but the ant classes used to perform experiments have not been released.

 ## installing dependencies